Seteco/Somorrostro/fping-Plugin.md

 # other fping options - these are the defaults
 fping_opts="-R -b 56 -i 1 -r 0 -t 5000"
 ```

+The latest version of the config: https://github.com/firehol/netdata/blob/master/conf.d/fping.conf

+## alarms

+netdata will automatically attach a few alarms for each host.
+Check the latest versios of the fping alarms here: https://github.com/firehol/netdata/blob/master/conf.d/health.d/fping.conf

 ## multiple fping plugins with different settings